Welcome to the Church of

 Thanks to all who have supported the bonus Ball game and it will continue each week.

-The winning Bonus ball number for Wednesday 15 th January was number 20
+The winning Bonus ball number for Wednesday 7th May was number 20

 Congratulations to last week’s winners who are as follows:

-St John’s ~ Charlie St Mary’s ~ Theresa Christ the King ~Patricia
+St John’s ~ Jill St Mary’s ~ Theresa Christ the King ~ Patricia

 Please claim your prize from the appropriate sacristy.